 I help people:

-- see what is standing in the way of them getting what they really want (it is rarely what they thought),
+see what is standing in the way of them getting what they really want (it is often not what they thought),

-- create workable plans to get what they want (individualized to their specific circumstances),
+create workable plans to get what they want (personalized to their specific circumstances),

-- get in action immediately, so they can have the body, job, and business that will enable them to never have to work another day in their lives.
+get in action immediately, so they can have the body, relationships, and work life that will enable them to never have to work another day in their lives.